HPS: Hard Preference Sampling for Human Preference Alignment: Acknowledgements

 \section{Acknowledgements}

 This research is supported by the Ministry of Education, Singapore, under its AcRF Tier 2 Funding (Proposal ID: T2EP20224-0048) and its AcRF Tier 1 grant (project ID: 23-SIS-SMU-070 and 23-SIS-SMU-063).
 Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not reflect the views of the Ministry of Education, Singapore.
+The authors would like to thank Jinyang Wu for technical assistance in setting up preliminary exploratory runs of DPO-HPS on the HH-RLHF dataset within the OpenRLHF framework.
+These preliminary runs provided limited guidance and were not included in the results reported in this work.
+Due to other time commitments, Jinyang Wu was unable to continue contributing to the later stages of the project.
+All key aspects of this work including problem formulation, literature review, method development, theoretical analysis, experimental design, code implementation, empirical evaluation, ablation studies, and manuscript writing, were carried out entirely by the authors.